matthewsides/RebootGames-Policies-And-Procedures/README.md

 #### Detailed asset inventory

 Through keeping a detailed asset inventory it would be plausable to know what is missing or requires replacing in the event of a disaster, noting down the assets to specific makes.
+This practice is also benefical to keeping track of the organisations finances as to whats being purchased and security regarding whats missing or what has been removed from the premises.